 For the last few years, AdTech has been one of the most frequently discussed buzzwords in the digital media industry.
-Discussions have typically revolved around ad delivery, revenue optimization, new technologies such as header bidding, challenges such as ad blocking and ad fraud, market fragmentation, scope for consolidation, venture capital, mergers and acquisitions… but now AdTech has a new contender.
+Discussions have typically revolved around ad delivery, revenue optimization, new technologies such as header bidding, challenges such as ad-blocking and ad fraud, market fragmentation, the scope for consolidation, venture capital, mergers, and acquisitions… but now AdTech has a new contender.

 Enter MarTech, short for Marketing Technology.

 In this post, we look at this hardly new but increasingly popular trend, the difference and similarities between MarTech and AdTech, and the possibility of convergence in the future.

 The email that landed in your inbox today from a brand was enabled by MarTech, so is the customer support you receive on social media channels, as well as most form of product promotion that is not paid advertising—for instance, a blog post created using a content management system and promoted using a social media scheduling service.
 It’s all marketing technology.

 MarTech covers platforms and tools used by marketing and sales teams to manage and nurture leads, manage opportunities and customer contacts, funnel analytics and attribution.
 MarTech started within the enterprise with CRM systems such as Salesforce that streamlined sales and marketing in an organization and built efficiencies at the bottom of the sales funnel.
 Marketing automation systems such as Marketo, Hubspot, Eloqua, Adobe Campaign etc. sit on top of the CRM platforms and allow customers to scale and organize the enterprise’s ability to nurture leads.
 Given the prominence MarTech platforms always drive business outcomes in terms of increasing sales pipeline, predicting new leads for the pipelines and nurturing existing leads.